ehughson/covid19_forecasting/README.md

 ## New York Times Dataset
 > The New York Times is the cumulative number of confirmed Covid-19 cases each day for each state in the United States.
 It is updated every day and provides up to date information from January 21st to July 25th, 2020.
 Historical data was used as it contained a complete count for a given day, while live count may have partial counts.
 Data is available on a county level, state level and country level.
 The state level data was used because it drilled down on the statewide comparison.
+> The data has 5 columns:
+>
+> * date
+> * state
+> * fips
+> * cases
+> * deaths.
-> The data has 5 columns: date, state, fips, cases, and deaths.
-For the current analysis, date, state, and cases are used.
+>> For the current analysis, date, state, and cases are used.
 The date attribute is the date the data was collected, state attribute was which Covid-19 Cases and Inpatient Hospital Bed Capacity
 > state the data was collected for, and the cases attribute is the number of cumulative cases that day for a given state.
 The data is collected by journalists who extract information from news conferences, data releases, and public officials.
 The creator(s) of the dataset also noted that government official constantly change case numbers and provide inconsistent information.
 Confirmed patients are counted by where they are seeking treatment and are counted only if they have been confirmed a laboratory test and is reported by some level of government agency.

 ## CDC Dataset